developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/createprofile/index.md

 &#57;.
 The app now appears in the Profile associations list as below. **Repeat Steps 6-9** until all desired apps and/or activities are associated.
 <img style="height:350px" src="10_confirm_association.png"/>
-When finished adding associations, **Tap the BACK button** to return to the Profile screen.
+&#58;.
+When finished adding associations, tap the back button to return to the Profile screen. <br>
+&#59;.
+Confirm that the "Profile enabled" checkbox is checked for the new profile created.<br>
+&#60;.
+If needed, check that Barcode Input and Keystroke Output are enabled.
 <br>
 <br>